College Catalog: Services and Activities

 Student Success Center

-The Student Success Center located on the main campus is staffed with a full-time director and two full-time assistants who will assess a student’s academic skills to identify areas of needed improvement.
-They offer COMPASS testing and will work with students one-on-one, in group settings, and with tutorial software to best address a student’s needs.
+The Student Success Center located on the main campus is staffed with a full-time director, two full-time assistants as well as part-time tutors who will assess a student’s academic skills to identify areas of needed improvement.
+They will work with students one-on-one, in group settings, and with tutorial software to best address a student’s needs.

-Other services provided by the Student Success Center include learning style assessment and access to the Kansas Career Pipeline.
+Other services provided by the Student Success Center include learning style and career assessments.

 The CCC Healthy Life Wellness program strives to help participants improve their health and well being.
 This program offers classes such as walking for fitness, CPR and lifetime fitness concepts allowing participants opportunities to create and maintain healthy lifestyles.
-A new edition to campus is the Fitness Center in Weinberg Hall.
-Faculty, staff and students may use the facility to enhance their overall wellness.
-For more information about wellness classes, contact the chair of the Physical Education Department.
+The Fitness Center in Weinberg Hall is open to Faculty, staff and students to enhance their overall wellness.
+For more information about wellness classes, contact the chair of the Vice President of Academic Services.